By Danielle DeSimone

 The 369th Infantry Regiment, which became known as the “Harlem Hellfighters,” was an all-African American unit in World War I. Aside from seeing more combat than all other U.S. outfits and having a world-famous ragtime band, the Hellfighters were also home to Pvt.
 Henry Johnson.

-Johnson, who President Theodore Roosevelt described as one of the “five bravest Americans” who served in the war, single-handedly fought off more than 20 Germans and saved a fellow soldier from capture – all while injured and armed only with a bolo knife.
-These courageous actions earned Johnson the nickname “Black Death” from the German army, well as the French Croix du Guerre, France’s highest military honor.
-After the war, Johnson returned home to a welcoming parade in his native New York City and was posthumously awarded the U.S. Medal of Honor by President Barack Obama in 2015.
+Johnson, who President Theodore Roosevelt described as one of the “five bravest Americans” who served in the entire war, single-handedly fought off more than 20 Germans and saved a fellow soldier from capture – all while injured and armed only with a bolo knife.
+These courageous actions earned Johnson the nickname “Black Death” from the German army, as well as the French Croix du Guerre, France’s highest military honor.
+After the war, Johnson returned home to a welcoming parade in his native New York City and was posthumously awarded the U.S. Medal of Honor in 2015.

 2. Ruben Rivers

 After suffering a severe leg injury from hitting a mine with his tank, Rivers, a native Oklahoman, disobeyed a direct order to evacuate and put himself in harm’s way to cover the U.S. retreat from advancing German lines.
-Rivers was killed in the battle and later posthumously awarded the Medal of Honor by President Bill Clinton.
+Rivers was killed in the battle and later posthumously awarded the Medal of Honor in 1997.

 3. Oleta Crain